btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample-NodeJS.md

 For example: If we want to [create a new store](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/Stores_CreateStore) we need the `btcpay.store.canmodifystoresettings` permission for the API key.

-You can do it through BTCPay Server UI (by browsing `/account/apikeys` of your instance), but let's do it via command line using [this endpoint](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/ApiKeys_CreateApiKey).
+As mentioned above, you can do through BTCPay Server UI of your instance, but let's do it through the API using [this endpoint](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/ApiKeys_CreateApiKey).

 ```js
 const btcpayserverUrl = "https://mainnet.demo.btcpayserver.org"